MobleyLab/Lomap/README.md

 For a basic example run:
 `python examples/example.py`

-For generating radial graphs with a hub run:
+For generating radial graphs with a hub, run:
 `python examples/example_radial.py`

-If you rather use the API directly try:
+If you would rather use the API directly, try:

 ```python
 import lomap